 Yet another spiritual healer who does not want to be named explains her journey from despair to awareness and finally to forgiveness, liberating not only herself but also her mother.

 “Ever since my brother I was born, I felt differentiated.
 In something as basic as food, he would end up getting better and larger portions.
 Over the years, I thought I had resolved the issue, but obviously I had not.
 Every time he came from abroad, my mother would continue with the same treatment and my resentment would surface.
-All I wanted from my mother even as an adult, was an acknowledgement that she indeed had differentiated against me.
-Instead, I got labelled stupid by even those around me and accused of imagining stuff.
+All I wanted from my mother even as an adult, was an acknowledgment that she indeed had differentiated against me.
+Instead, I got labeled stupid by even those around me and accused of imagining stuff.
 I was pushed further into the belief that if my mother did not love me, then who could?
-I got more and more angry.
+I got angrier and angrier.